Tufahel/interview-prep-q-a/languages/javascript.md

   - JavaScript is open an cross-platform.

 #### Is JavaScript a case-sensitive language?
 > Yes, JavaScript is a case sensitive language.
-The language keywords, variables, function names, and any other identifiers must alwasy be typed with a consistent capitalization of letters.
+The language keywords, variables, function names, and any other identifiers must always be typed with a consistent capitalization of letters.

 #### What are the advantages of JavaScript?
 > Advantages: